*A new addition to the Starlight saga, but you do not need to read the rest of the series to understand this.

 “Listen up, students.
 This is not a drill.”
 Everyone looked around in panic, shock lighting up their features.
 Girls shrieked and leapt up while boys sat, frozen in fear and anticipation.
 Mrs. Kramanski shot a baleful look at the panicked students, her thin lips curling up into a sneer.

-“Shut it, you ungrateful brats!
+“Stop it!
 Sit down right this instant!” she barked harshly.
 Shocked students hastily scrambled to their seats, some still wide-eyed and motionless, glued to their chairs.

 “A threatening man is outside the building with a firearm, and has fired a round at the glass.
 Please shelter in place and refrain from panic at this time.
 Stay away from windows and doors and proceed with the lockdown procedure.”
 My heart pounded wildly, and I leapt up from my seat, sweat coalescing and dripping in rivulets down my forehead.
 Waves of adrenaline crashed through my veins, surging in my blood and setting my soul on fire.
 Time blurred for a second, my vision fading in and out from black to razor sharp focus to black again.